mathfox/rbx-janitor/README.md

 # Overview

-A stack-based janitor implementation in Luau language for the Roblox platform.
+A stack-based Janitor implementation written in Luau for the Roblox platform with a TypeScript support.